-Bullying can take many forms and this policy is linked to all types of bullying (such as disability, mental ill health, cyber, religious, LGBT+, race, Gypsy, Roma and Traveller children and alternative sub culture etc.).
+Bullying can take many forms and this policy is linked to all types of bullying (such as disability, mental ill health, cyber, religious, LGBT+, race, Gypsy, Roma and Traveller children and alternative sub culture etc.) with reference to, part 5 KCSIE 2023).